Information and Logistics for Summer Interns

 There are a number of specialized training requirements for those who may be involved in scuba related research.
 The best way to meet all requirements is to enroll in our Summer Scientific Diving Course, SMS 324.
 See the Summer Course/University page for more information.
 Please contact Chris Rigaud, Diving Safety Officer by email at: email@example.com for more information and to get the necessary health and safety forms.

 Prior to beginning work at the DMC, please complete the University of Maine’s Basic Safety Training online.
 Be sure to print your test results and bring them to the DMC.
 They must be kept on file in your lab.
-You will also have to complete a brief Darling Marine Center safety training with Laboratory Manager, Tim Miller.
+You will also have to complete a brief Darling Marine Center site safety training annually with Laboratory Manager Tim Miller.
 This training will be offered several times early in the summer.
 Dates and times will be announced.

 Mailing Address & Phone Number

 The DMC gets daily service from the U.S. Postal Service, UPS and FedEx.
+If you need to have items delivered to the DMC your address will be:

 Darling Marine Center